Direct answer

 Try the workflow

 Choose one bottleneck today.
 If it is habit, test a beginner lesson app.
 If it is grammar, test a structured course or grammar resource.
 If it is speaking, book a low-pressure conversation session or record short answers.
 If it is understanding real Spanish from media, choose one short scene and practice it through the read-listen-speak loop.
-The top app is the one that makes tomorrow's Spanish session easier to repeat.
+The best app for you is the one that makes tomorrow's Spanish session easier to repeat.